 The small RNA complement of B. mori has been systematically catalogued through large-scale small RNA sequencing from multiple tissues and developmental stages.
 Hundreds of miRNA loci have been identified, of which a substantial number are conserved across Lepidoptera and other insects, reflecting their deep evolutionary origins and likely conserved functions in developmental and physiological gene regulation networks. miRNAs expressed in the silk gland have been predicted to target transcription factors involved in silk protein gene regulation, offering a mechanistic explanation for the fine-scale temporal control of silk synthesis during larval development. miRNAs identified in haemocytes and the fat body have been associated with immune gene regulation, potentially modulating the magnitude and duration of innate immune responses.

 The piRNA pathway has attracted particular attention in B. mori due to its dual roles in transposon silencing and sex determination.
 The BmPIWI proteins SIWI and BmAGO3 are expressed in the germline and interact with piRNAs through both the primary biogenesis pathway and the "ping-pong" amplification cycle to silence TEs through post-transcriptional cleavage and transcriptional repression.
 The in vitro reconstitution of piRNA 3′-end formation using B. mori BmN4 cell extracts provided mechanistic insight into the enzymatic machinery required for piRNA maturation (Kawaoka et al., 2011).
-The landmark discovery that a W chromosome-encoded piRNA precursor triggers a cascade leading to feminisation — by activating a piRNA targeting the mRNA of a masculinising factor — revealed an unexpected convergence between the piRNA pathway and chromosomal sex determination (Kiuchi et al., 2014).
+The landmark discovery that a W chromosome-encoded piRNA precursor triggers a cascade leading to feminization, by activating a piRNA targeting the mRNA of a masculinising factor, revealed an unexpected convergence between the piRNA pathway and chromosomal sex determination (Kiuchi et al., 2014).
 This finding represented one of the most significant advances in insect sex determination biology in recent decades and has stimulated broader investigation of piRNA pathway function beyond the canonical roles in TE suppression.

 7. Comparative and Population Genomics